-The physician will go over your personal as well as your family history with you.
-If testing is appropriate, it can be performed the day of your initial visit.
+If your appointment is at the clinic and testing is appropriate, it can be performed the day of your initial visit.

 Can My Insurance Company Discriminate Against Me If I Have A Genetic Mutation?

 The Genetic Information Nondiscrimination Act (GINA), enacted in May of 2008, provides federal protection from genetic discrimination in health insurance and employment.
-It is possible to face difficulty acquiring life insurance if you have cancer or a known genetic mutation.
+It is possible to face difficulty acquiring life insurance, long term care or long term disability if you have cancer or a known genetic mutation.

 What Does Testing Mean To My Family?